HDFGroup/dynamic-dns/README.md

 HDF5 file managed by h5serv, but this would require a config update every time a new file was created (say by a ``PUT /`` request).

-The DNS server in this repository, local_dns.py, gets around this by simply responding to any DNS request with the configured base domain name to the IP address of h5serv.
+The DNS server in this repository, local_dns.py, avoids this issue by simply responding to any DNS request with the configured base domain name to the IP address of h5serv.
 Any request that doesn't map to the base domain name will be forwarded to a regular DNS server.